Italian residence permits: How to get it quickly

 • A clear path to obtaining a permanent residence permit

-Benefits of the permanent residence permit
+Pros of a permanent Italian residence permit

-• Using the complete set of health care services provided by the Servizio Sanitario Nazionale (SSN)
+• Using the complete set of healthcare services provided by the Servizio Sanitario Nazionale (SSN)

 • Freedom to relocate to any other EU member state